 (*only under ‘end-of-world’ circumstances or on your own property for practice).

 More about night vision Gen-0 through Gen-3 and how it works:

 Gen 0, 1, 2, 3, 3+ Night Vision

 I cannot imagine nighttime security post-SHTF without night vision.
 Having a NVD myself, I know the value it will bring under those circumstances.

-FYI, I purchased my night vision device from Bob over at ReadyMadeResources.
+A number of years ago I purchased my night vision device from Bob Griswold over at Ready Made Resources.
 He specializes in this area and will gladly answer any questions that you may have about it.
-A great guy to talk to who has plenty of “field” experience…
+A great guy to talk to who has plenty of “field” experience as an operator.

 He often runs various sales, like the current PVS-14 3rd gen autogated with the HP+ tube, the best out there…